-The Hoist Control Lever (11) is located on the right side of the operator console.
+The Hoist Control Lever (4) is located on the control console.
 Push forward to lower the load and pull the lever back to raise the load.

 Lower the load as the boom is extended.
 Failure to do so may cause a two-block condition, causing the loadline to break or damage the crane.